• Skip to primary navigation

 laying the coated meat into the hot oil

-• When the edges turn to gold, and it looks like some blood is coming through the flour (4-5 minutes), it is time for your only flip.
+• When the edges start to turn golden, and it looks like some blood is coming through the flour (4-5 minutes), it is time for your only flip.
 Fry another 3-4 minutes.
-A final internal temperature of 145° - 150° but go by the color also.
+A final internal temperature of 145ยฐ - 150ยฐ and golden brown.

 steak in the pan cooking with edge browning and blood starting to come through the flour on top of the steak